 All donations are warmly welcomed and supporters are encouraged to browse our Shop pages for merchandise – all proceeds go towards the design, construction and installation of the monument.
 As a fully-registered charity, we can process Gift Aid certificates for all donations.
-This year we aim to hold two fundraising events: one in London and the other in Portsmouth to allow construction of elements of the monument to start in September 2017.
+This year we aim to hold a fundraising event in Portsmouth to allow construction of elements of the monument to start.
 This is all dependent on members of the RN’s minewarfare & diving community, and their supporters, pulling together to raise the remaining funds required.

 The fourteen-ton stone, bronze and steel structure will incorporate the dynamic above-water creation of renowned sculptor Les Johnson FRBS.
-It depicts a Royal Navy Clearance Diver in typical diving equipment (CDBA – a derivative of the Davis Submerged Escape Apparatus (DSEA) used from the institution of the branch in 1952 until its replacement in the mid-1990s) placing an explosive charge on a publicly identifiable swept moored mine (sometimes referred to as a buoyant mine) which has become fouled on a wreck on the seabed.
+It depicts a Royal Navy Clearance Diver in typical diving equipment (CDBA – used from the institution of the branch in 1952 until its replacement in the mid-1990s) placing an explosive charge on a publicly identifiable swept moored mine (British Mk 17L – buoyant contact mine) which has become fouled on a wreck on the seabed.

 The diver represents all aspects of HMS Vernon’s diving heritage including clearance diving, deep diving, ship’s diving, experimental diving, SAR (Search & Rescue) diving and diving training including Royal Engineers diving based at HMS Vernon.
 He will act as a tribute to personnel involved in such operations and activities, past, present and future, including RN clearance diving personnel involved in EOD operations ashore on Operations GRANBY & TELIC in Iraq and Operation HERRICK in Afghanistan.